sgoel97/blog/content/blog/quant-interview/index.md

 If you receive an offer, make sure to let everybody you're interviewing with know.
 The same goes with final rounds for any well-known company.
 This makes it seem as if you're in high demand, and will be seen as a positive signal when firms are making their final hiring decision.

-#### Community

-If you have an offer, make sure to join the [Traders/Quants/Devs Discord](https://discord.gg/9caQmCcvRZ)!
-You'll need an offer letter to join any of the useful or company-specific channels, so this is a task that's only possible once you recieve an offer.

 ### List of Firms

 **Disclaimer:** Categorization of firms is entirely based on my personal opinion and knowledge.